 The author ran a poetry workshop at Green Haven prison in Beekman, New York, in the 1970s, which provided the foundation for his one non-fiction work, From Another World.
 The experience also became a source of inspiration for committing to a life of writing against sometimes challenging odds.
 Another life-changing experience was the loss of his best friend in Chile during Augusto Pinochet’s reign of terror.
 The complex interweaving of emotions surrounding this loss is examined through a fairytale-like confrontation with the devil in Finding Dimitri.

 Along with fiction, non-fiction, and numerous poems, the author has also written two musicals (book and lyrics) and two full-length plays.
 His love of theater and the rhythms of the spoken word are evident in his fiction, as well.

 According to Dennis, “As a group, my readers are interested in ideas, like adventure and surprise, and like to laugh (or sometimes cry).
-This is so whether they are executives in high-tech, long-time readers looking for something different, or just fresh from college and interested in a novel view of politics, religion, and the human condition.”
+This is so whether they are executives in high-tech, long-time readers looking for something different, or just out of college and interested in fresh perspectives on our world, our politics, and our human condition.”